minkezhang/recipes/mains/flower_roll.md

 ### Dough

-* 2.4c flour
-* 1/3c oil
-* 2/3c water, warm
+* ~3/4c lukewarm water (slightly less)
-* 1.5tsp active dry yeast
+* 1tsp active dry yeast
+* 1tbsp sugar
+* 2c flour
+* 1tsp baking powder
-* 1/2tsp salt
+* 1/4tsp salt

 ## Directions

 ### Dough

-1. Mix yeast and water.
+1. Mix water, yeast, and sugar.
+1. Let stand for 15min, until foamy.
-1. Add to the flour, oil, and salt and knead until consistent texture.
+1. Add flour, baking powder, and salt.
-1. Rest for one hour.
-1. Punch out some air from the dough and divide in half.
+1. Knead for 20min.
+Add water as needed (i.e. by dampening hands).
+1. Add extra flour (~1tbsp x 2) if dough is too wet.
-1. Roll out each dough into a large rectangle (~14in x 7in each).
+1. Roll out dough into a large rectangle (~18 x 9in).

 ### Filling (Meat)

+1. Brush on a thin layer of oil onto one side of the dough.
 1. Add everything and mix for several minutes until the pork is of the correct texture.
-1. Spread the filling onto both rectangles (i.e. half on each).
+1. Spread the filling onto rectangle.

 ### Filling (Vegetarian)

-1. Brush oil onto both halves.
+1. Brush oil.
 1. Sprinkle salt and Szechuan pepper.
-1. Add chopped scallions onto both halves.
+1. Add chopped scallions.

 ### Buns

-1. Fold dough into thirds length-wise.
+1. Fold dough into thirds length-wise, brushing the newly-exposed side with oil.
-1. Cut each half into ten pieces.
+1. Cut into 16 pieces.
-1. Assemble by laying two pieces together and press length-wise with chopsticks;
+1. Assemble by laying two pieces together and press length-wise with chopsticks.
-   then fold downwards (back into itself).
+1. Gather both ends and stretch and twist once or twice until a continuous twist is formed, then fold back and press into self.
+1. Line steamer, place buns in steamer, cover, and let proof in warm place for 30min.
-1. Steam for ~15min and let rest for a couple of minutes before serving.
+1. Steam for ~15min and let rest for 10min with lid on before serving.
 1. Garnish with a bit of salt to taste.

 ### Reheating